lincoln1883/blog-app/README.md

 # Blog App <a name="about-project"></a>
-This project is project designed to build familiarity  with the rails programming language, we initialize the project and tinker with the various configurations to get it to work.
+This Blog app is designed to build familiarity with the Ruby on Rails Full-stack framework, and its concepts and vast echo system.
+We will cover databases using active records migrations and models using convention over configuration.

 ## 🛠 Built With <a name="built-with"></a>